 * U.S. stocks rally after Fed eases

-* Fed says it will buy more MBS starting Friday
+* Fed will buy more MBS starting Friday, keep rates slow until mid-2015

 By Ellen Freilich

-As part of its new round of quantitative easing,the Fed said it would buy $40 billion of mortgage debt per month and would keep interest rates exceptionally low until the middle of 2015.
+As part of a new round of quantitative easing, the Fed said it would buy $40 billion of mortgage debt per month to keep borrowing rates low, starting on Friday, and would keep its benchmark interest rates “exceptionally low” until the middle of 2015.

 The Dow Jones industrial average gained 76.35 points, or 0.57 percent, to 13,409.70.
 The Standard & Poor’s 500 Index gained 7.29 points, or 0.51 percent, to 1,443.85.
 The Nasdaq Composite Index gained 14.21 points, or 0.46 percent, to 3,128.52.

-The benchmark 10-year Treasuries last traded down 11/32 in price, its yield rising to 1.80 percent.
+The benchmark 10-year Treasuries traded down 8/32 in price, its yield rising to 1.79 percent.
+Two-year Treasuries were unchanged, yielded 0.25 percent.